MatthewReid854/reliability/docs/Importing data from Excel.rst

 The module Convert_data contains three functions for importing data from Microsoft Excel (.xlsx files) into Python and converting that data into the structure of a Python object for further use.
 These functions are:

-- Convert_data.xlsx_to_XCN
+- xlsx_to_XCN
-- Convert_data.xlsx_to_FNRN
+- xlsx_to_FNRN
-- Convert_data.xlsx_to_FR
+- xlsx_to_FR

 These three functions should be used only for data in their respective format (XCN, FNRN, FR).
 This means that the columns of the xlsx file should be in the same order as the name of the data format.
 For example, xlsx_to_XCN is expecting to receive an xlsx file with 3 columns corresponding to X, C, and N. If these are in a different order they may be misinterpreted or trigger an error.
+You should correct the column order in the xlsx file before importing into Python.

 Each of the three data formats has an acceptable reduced form as follows: